sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 y_pred_lr = LR.predict(X_test)
 ```

-A random forest regression model will be able to handle non-linearity between predictor variables and `Salary`.
+A [random forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) model will be able to handle non-linearity between predictor variables and `Salary`.
 It is a generally robust model and is less prone to overfit the data.

 ```python
 # Fit a random forest model